naturale0/naturale0.github.io/_posts/2021-02-14-LDA-1-background-topic-modelling.md

 {:toc}
 <br>

-Before we get into it, I would like to mention and define terms that will be used frequently hereafter.
+Before we get into the detail, I would like to mention and define terms that will be used frequently hereafter.

 **Tokens** (or **words**) are grammatical and/or semantic unit of language, usually separated with each other in a sentence by a space[^1]. **Documents** (or **sentence**) are collection of words in specific orders.
 A **Corpus** is a collection of documents. **Vocabulary** is the set of all words in a corpus.